IBM/serverless-language-translation/README.md

 }'
 ```

 As soon as this command is published, we should be able to see a series of actions and triggers being called in the Cloud Functions logs.
-These logs can be viewed by visiting [https://console.bluemix.net/openwhisk/dashboard](https://console.bluemix.net/openwhisk/dashboard) or by running `bx wsk activation poll` in a separate tab.
+These logs can be viewed by visiting [https://cloud.ibm.com/openwhisk/dashboard](https://cloud.ibm.com/openwhisk/dashboard) or by running `ibmcloud fn activation poll` in a separate tab.

 ### 6. Deploy UI